Whoop Band 5.0 for 2024 – Fact or Fantasy – What new features will the new strap have?

 More: Whoop Strap 4.0 Review

-Historically, Whoop has released a new strap every 2 years or so and if history is a predictor of the future, we might see a Whoop Band 5 in 2024, as this timeline indicates
+Historically, Whoop has released a new strap every 2 years or so, and if history is a predictor of the future, we would expect to see a Whoop Band 5 in 2024, as this timeline indicates

 - Whoop Strap 1.0: Released in 2015.